ImJustNullReference/DSDeaths2/README.md

 1. Start a Souls game
    1. WARNING - This may not work and you may risk bans if you use this with Elden Ring while Easy Anti-Cheat (EAC) is running
+   2. WARNING - You may also need to start Elden Ring without EAC running
 2. Load a character
 3. Start this app
 4. It should find the game process and start listening for deaths.